 In fact, it is the first step of helping you to redefine your personal brand.

 Way back in the summer of last year (2016), I made a list of all the things I thought I was really good at in my business and a list of all the things that I thought I sucked at.

 For me, making a list like that was a critical step in helping me identify, what areas of myself and my business I needed to make improvements on.

-A great blogger in the name of Adrienne Smith once wrote that – “We are and will always be a work in progress…”
+A colleague and professional blog writer Adrienne Smith once wrote that – “We are and will always be a work in progress…”